grey-fish/grey-fish.github.io/Natas/Level16.md

 And finally we are done.

 Thanks, this was a lot.
 I believe i have too much free time.
+I am going to take a break!

 <br/>